 The sound of Sonos Outdoor

-So, it’s not that the speakers are doing anything particularly wrong.
+It’s not that the speakers are doing anything particularly wrong.
 The music sounds clear enough, singing voices sound about as expected and it is not the case that the bass rumbles and drowns out the midrange, and adds a discoloration to the music.

 The problem with Sonos is that they are so anonymous.
 Mac Miller’s voice is clear, but lacks punch and physique.
 It’s not the same touch and drive in the midrange here as with Monitor Audio Climate 60, and Sonos does not have the great spread and gigantic sound image of the Focal 100 OM 8.
 Violins never bite properly, there is nothing that engages.